 A family-owned Italian restaurant, Andriaccio’s is our favorite local pizza joint.
 Serving the CHQ community since Guy and Antoinette Andriaccio bought the old corner gas station across from the Institution in 1982, enjoy table service - or better yet, pick-up a pie at the take-out window and bring it back to eat by the water.

-Lighthouse Point Grocery is a full-service grocery store one mile from Chautauqua Institution.
+Lighthouse Point Grocery is a local convenience market one mile from Chautauqua Institution.
 The deli counter and homemade prepared foods include delicious subs and fresh salads.
 It also has a selection of grocery provisions.
 The rotisserie chicken is highly recommended!

 Whether you're looking for a relaxing hike or an outdoor adventure, you will enjoy an amazing nature experience at Panama Rocks - a world of towering rocks, deep crevices, passageways, and small caves hidden in an ancient, moss-covered forest.
 Panama Rocks has been listed as the #1-ranked nature and hiking trail in New York State.